Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-You may be required to obtain workers’ compensation insurance, but this necessary business insurance policy is often expensive.
-Workers’ compensation rates are contingent on various factors, including industry risk, claims history and payroll costs.
-Understanding the factors affecting your workers’ compensation rates can help you keep costs down.
+Workers’ compensation insurance isn’t just a legal requirement, it’s a necessary business insurance policy that could save you a lot of money if someone gets hurt on the job.
+Unfortunately, it’s often expensive.
+Workers’ compensation rates are affected by industry risk, your claims history and payroll costs.
+When you understand the factors affecting your workers’ compensation rates, though, it can help you keep costs down.

 Class Code Rate x Payroll ÷ $100 x Experience Modifier = Premium